sebhildebrandt/koa-micro-ts/README.md

 ## Version 3 - Breaking Change

-`app.start()` now has a coinfiguration object to make it more easier to extend config options later without having breaking changes.
-To start your microservice you now provide the port within the config object
+`app.bodyParser()` needs to be called now.
+Please call this before adding any routes.
+This has a configuration object, detailed documentation on body parser options can be found here [BODYPARSER.md](docs/BODYPARSER.md)

 ```
-app.start({ port: 3000 })
+app.bodyParser({ multipart: true })
 ```

-Detailed documentation on new startup options (e.g. for body parsing) can be found here [STARTUP.md](docs/STARTUP.md)

 ## Installation